West Pakistan: Religion

+With the exception of the Federally Administered Tribal Areas, all administrative divisions in the region that would compose West Pakistan after independence collected religious data, with a combined total population of 27,266,001, for an overall response rate of 92 percent.
+Similar to the contemporary era, where censuses do not collect religious data in Azad Jammu and Kashmir and Gilgit–Baltistan, the total number of responses for religion is slightly smaller than the total population, as detailed in the table breakdown below.

+According to the 1961 census, in West Pakistan, Muslims made up 97.2% of the population, Christians 1.4%, and the remaining 1.4% belonging to other religions.

 Government

 West Pakistan went through many political changes, and had a multiple political party system.
 West Pakistan's political system consisted of the popular influential Left-wing sphere against elite Right-wing circles.

 Parliamentary republic

 Since independence, Pakistan had been a federal parliamentary constitutional monarchy (even as of today, the parliamentary system is the official form of government of Pakistan) with a Prime minister as the head of the government and a Monarch as the head of state in a ceremonial office.

 The 1956 Constitution provided the country with Parliamentary form of Government and the office of President was inaugurated the same year.
 The career civil service officer Major-General (retired) Iskander Mirza became the country's first President, but the system did not evolve for more than the three years, when Mirza imposed the martial law in 1958.
 Mirza appointed army commander-in-chief General Ayub Khan as Chief Martial Law Administrator; he later turned his back on the President and exiled him to Great Britain after the military government was installed.

 The Supreme Court of Pakistan was a judicial authority, a power broker in country's politics that played a major role in minimising the role of parliament.
 The Supreme Court was moved to Islamabad in 1965 and Chief Justice Alvin Robert Cornelius re-located the entire judicial arbiter, personnel and high-profile cases in Islamabad.
 The Supreme Court building is one of the most attractive places in Islamabad, yet the most largely beautiful building in the state capital.

 This provisional parliament had no lasting effects of West Pakistan's affairs but it was a ceremonial legislature where the lawmakers would gather around to discuss non-political matters.
 In 1965, the legislative parliament was moved to Islamabad after Ayub Khan built a massive capitol.
 The assembly was renamed as the Parliament of Pakistan and staffed only with technocrats.